tools-study/journal/drafts/overview.md

 The scientific utility of this resource is found in its systemic reach.
 Because the mTOR pathway is involved in the pathology of diverse diseases—including cancer, diabetes, and neurodegeneration—it serves as a universal target for whole-body metabolic reprogramming.
 Pharmacological modulation of this pathway, primarily through the use of rapamycin and its analogs, has been shown to slow the decline of multiple organ systems, improve immune function, and extend healthspan by shifting the body from a "growth" state to a "preservation" state.

-### Systemic Metabolic Advances in 2025
+### Systemic Metabolic Advances

-By 2025, metabolic research has moved toward increasingly precise and integrated medicine.
+Metabolic research has moved toward increasingly precise and integrated medicine.
 Landmark studies have shown that metabolism is no longer viewed through isolated pathways but as a dynamic, "programmable system" spanning gene editing, nutrient signaling, and redox biology.
 This includes the use of GLP-1 agonists and other weight-loss drugs that not only alter body composition but also reprogram systemic insulin sensitivity and inflammatory profiles.
 These advances position metabolic regulation as a foundational pillar of whole-body reprogramming, allowing for the durable modification of human metabolic pathways.

 | Metabolic Pathway | Reprogramming Target | Systemic Effect |
 |---|---|---|